ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 Using Inventory Plugins
 +++++++++++++++++++++++

-The only requirement for using an iinventory plugin after it is enabled is to provide an inventory source to parse.
+The only requirement for using an inventory plugin after it is enabled is to provide an inventory source to parse.
 Ansible will try to use the list of enabled inventory plugins, in order, against each inventory source provided.
 Once an inventory plugin succeeds at parsing a source, the any remaining inventory plugins will be skipped for that source.